 WAC 246-919-955 Patients with chronic pain, including those on high doses of opioids, establishing a relationship with a new physician.
+Due to the scarcity of chronic opioid management prescribers generally, the commission encourages all physicians who are capable to consider taking chronic pain patients into their practice.

-(1) When a patient receiving chronic opioid pain medications changes to a new physician, it is normally appropriate for the new physician to initially maintain the patient's current opioid doses.
-Over time, the physician may evaluate if any tapering or other adjustments in the treatment plan can or should be done.
+(1) When a patient receiving chronic opioid pain $\text{medications changes to a new physician, it is normal} \frac{1}{2} \text{ and }$ appropriate for the new physician to initially maintain the patient's current opioid doses.
+Over time, the physician may evaluate if-whether any tapering or other adjustments in the treatment plan can or should be done.
+Alternation of treatment plans should not occur outside of the circumstances listed in WAC 246-919-950. | NOTE |

-- (2) A physician's treatment of a new high dose chronic pain patient is exempt from the mandatory consultation requirements of WAC 246-919-930 if: - (a) The patient was previously being treated with a dosage of opioids in excess of a one hundred twenty milligram MED for chronic pain under an established written agreement for treatment of the same chronic condition or conditions; - (b) The patient's dose is stable and nonescalating; - (c) The patient has a history of compliance with treatment plans and written agreements documented by medical records and PMP queries; and - (d) The patient has documented functional stability, pain control, or improvements in function or pain control at the presenting opioid dose. - (3) With respect to the treatment of a new patient under subsection (1) or (2) of this section, this exemption applies for the first three months of newly established care, after which the requirements of WAC 246-919-930 shall apply.
+- (2) A physician's treatment of a new high dose chronic pain patient is exempt from the mandatory consultation requirements of WAC 246-919-930 if: - (a) The patient was previously being treated with a dosage of opioids in excess of a one hundred twenty milligram MED for chronic pain under an established written agreement for treatment of the same chronic condition or conditions; - (b) The patient's dose is stable and non-escalating; - (c) The patient has a history of compliance with treatment plans and written agreements documented by medical records and PMP queries; and - (d) The patient has documented functional stability, pain control, or improvements in function or pain control at the presenting opioid dose.